 - Second, think Enterprise-architecture Day 1.
 That means building a platform vs an application.
-Make data in/out extremely easy, provide home-grown rock-solid connectors to popular CRM/ERP solutions, focus on UX, easy extensibility, mobile-centric, run on independent cloud instead of force.com (limits scalability, performance, even AI options).
+Make data in/out extremely easy, provide home-grown rock-solid connectors to popular CRM/ERP solutions, focus on UX, easy extensibility, mobile-centric, run on the independent cloud instead of force.com (limits scalability, performance, even AI options).

-- Fifth, rethink customer success: How about tying revenue to a successful implementation instead of just initial sale.
-It may seem like a risky approach, but given that Q2C drives customers’ revenue/profitability, if a lot of value is created for the customer, it will be a huge a win-win proposition and a ton of money can be made to the extent that’s never been seen before in enterprise software.
+- Fifth, rethink customer success: How about tying revenue to a successful implementation instead of just the initial sale.
+It may seem like a risky approach, but given that Q2C drives customers’ revenue/profitability if a lot of value is created for the customer, it will be a huge win-win proposition and a ton of money can be made to the extent that’s never been seen before in enterprise software.